api2cart/ruby-sdk/docs/ProductApi.md

 api_instance = OpenapiClient::ProductApi.new
 opts = {
-  page_cursor: 'page_cursor_example', # String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  response_fields: '{result{children{id,parent_id,sku,upc,images,combination}}}', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
-  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
-  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
-  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
+  page_cursor: 'page_cursor_example', # String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter)
   product_id: '10', # String | Filter by parent product id
   product_ids: '4,5', # String | Filter by parent product ids
   sku: 'bag_01', # String | Filter by products variant's sku